KalessinD/perl_mojox_http_async/README.md

     1. The slot was marked as time-outed

-    2. "inactivity_conn_ts" was set and the connection was expired
+    2. The "inactivity_conn_ts" was set and the connection was expired

     3. There are some errors in socket (for example: Connection reset by peer, Broken pipe, etc)